WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 During bootstrapping, the cancellation token which was given to the `Bootstrap.Async` method, can be injected to a bootstrappers method parameters.

+After that bootstrapping was done, the `Bootstrap.AsyncBootstrapper` will be called.
+At last the `Bootstrap.OnBootstrap` event will be raised.

+During bootstrapping the `Bootstrap.IsBooting` property is `true`.
+After bootstrapping the `Bootstrap.DidBoot` property is `true`.

 ## Type helper